Rules and Terms

 8. Shortlist

-All entries in all categories (with the exception of Public Choice and Children’s Jury) will go through a pre-selection jury process to produce a shortlist for each category.
-The shortlist goes to a secondary final jury.
-The juries for each category then determine the finalists (also known as the ‘nominees’) along with the category winner.
+All entries in all categories (with the exception of Audience Award, Outstanding Contribution Award and Children’s Choice Award) will go through a pre-selection jury process to produce a shortlist for each category.
+The shortlist goes to a second final jury.
+The juries for each category then determine the finalists (also known as the ‘nominees’) along with the overall category winner.